16 Accessing Ancient Metagenomic Data

 cd AncientMetagenomeDir

-2. Switch to the dev branch
+2. Switch to a new branch called dev

-git switch dev
+git switch -c dev

 3. Modify ancientsinglegenome-hostassociated_samples.tsv